 While you can personalize your wedding day through decorations and accent details, fashion is another way to express yourself and tell your story to loved ones.
 "Personalizing your wedding is what will make that day memorable for you and your guests," Scott adds.
 "Unique touches of jewelry that have symbolic meaning of your heritage and culture can begin to tell a meaningful story."

-Think About Your Honeymoon
+37. Think About Your Honeymoon

 While you're certainly wrapped up in how to plan a wedding, don't forget your honeymoon too!
 You and your S.O. will want to enjoy some much-earned R&R after the big day, so think about what kind of honeymoon you'd like to take, and when.
-You certainly don't have to set foot on a plane immediately after your reception ends, though can if you'd like.
+You certainly don't have to set foot on a plane immediately after your wedding reception ends, though can if you'd like.
 At the very least, consider taking a minimoon first before a full-blown honeymoon at a later date.
 After all, don't you want to ring in newlywed life with a hot tub and a chilled glass of champagne?

 To be sure you have enough time to plan your postwedding getaway, stay on top of key deadlines for renewing your passports, booking flights, and securing lodging and extra activities.
 And if the thought of planning a vacation on top of your wedding sounds like an added stressor, we recommend working with a honeymoon travel agent.
 Not only will they hook you up with VIP perks and benefits, most of their services are free too.

-Prioritize Personalized Details
+38. Prioritize Personalized Details

 Here's where you can really make your wedding day shine.
 Paying attention to thoughtful, personalized details is what's going to make your guests walk away thinking, "Wow, that was so them."

 If you're a self-proclaimed DIY expert, perhaps you'd like to hand-letter your own wedding signage.
 Or, if your first date was spent over tacos and margaritas, make that the center of your wedding menu.
 If you're movie buffs, consider naming your reception tables after your favorite flicks.
 You can even serve a signature cocktail named after your pets if you'd like.
 The options are endless when it comes to how you can personalize your wedding day.
 And if you want yours to be a memorable affair, focus your attention here.
 Also, if you're writing your own wedding vows, you'll want to avoid leaving those to the last minute.

-Stay in Communication With Your Pros
+45. Stay in Communication With Your Wedding Pros

 Consider this the golden rule of wedding planning: There's no such thing as over-communicating with your vendors, according to the pros themselves.
 "Be sure to have a clear idea of what you want and communicate to everyone," Thornton recommends.
 It's for this reason that having a planner or coordinator can be a major benefit, especially when you need to streamline dialogue between everyone in the final weeks before the wedding.
 "Wedding planners know exactly what you need, and they can relieve the pressure of back and forth with vendors," Holloway advises.